lyonsun/jekyll-blog/about.md

-Lyon Sun.
+Lyon Sun

+Lived since 1986.

+Coded since 2007.

 Borned in Hunan, China.

 Located in Espoo, Finland.

-Lived since 1986.

-Coded since 2007.
+Available for work and talk. ;)

 Workable both in front end and back end.

 Preferable with `PHP`, `Golang`, `Ruby`, `Swift` and `Javascript`.

 Loving `reading`, `playing chess`, `fishing`, `photographing`, and any `sports`.

-Available for work and talk. ;)